-Review of applications: Applications will be reviewed by a committee composed of members of the graduate committee AND assigned directors of each of the programs.
+Review of applications: Applications will be reviewed by the graduate committee.
 The selection criteria include, among other factors, the students’ academic standing, and the impact of this Teaching Assistantship on their professional trajectory, with attention to both teaching and research.
 Students with ‘incompletes’ in any of their courses will not be considered for summer teaching positions abroad.
 Teaching Assistantships for Study Abroad Programs will be announced no later than February 15th.

 GTAships and Non-returning students

 Students who are not planning to return to the department at the start of following academic year may apply for these positions, albeit continuing students will have priority.
 Students awarded with a summer GTA, and who subsequently decide not to return to the department, will be moved to the end of the priority ranking of applicants so that another continuing graduate student may receive the summer GTA.